cseanburns/geo-titles/manuscript/title-manuscript.md

-to the rise of online searching, where retrieval technology based on relevance algorithms begins to replace searching by keyword in various bibliographic fields.
+to the rise of online searching, where retrieval technology based on relevance algorithms begins to replace keyword searching in various bibliographic fields.
 @li_evolution_2019 found that title length started to increase during this time frame, but defined title informativeness not solely based on word count but on the proportion of content words
 (e.g., nouns, verbs, adverbs) to function words
 (e.g., pronouns, prepositions, conjunctions).
-Titles with a higher ratio of
-content words are more informative.
+They posit that titles with a higher ratio of content words are more informative.
 This may be complicated though if function words are overly specific, obscure, or non-normative in some way [@fox_relationship_2015; @thelwall_avoiding_2017].

-If a title poorly captures the information about the content of a paper, then papers may be overlooked by searchers even if the papers are relevant to them.
+Writing informative titles is important because if a title poorly captures the information about the content of a paper, then papers may be overlooked by searchers even if the papers are relevant to them.